The Ultimate Guide to Wedding Speech Order — US, UK & Modern Alternatives

 A classic UK order looks like this:

-The Father of the Bride typically welcomes guests, thanks everyone for coming, shares pride in the bride, welcomes the groom into the family, and ends with a toast to the couple.
-The tone is warm and hosting-focused.
-For couples leaning into etiquette, this structure aligns with the classic etiquette found in British traditions. - The Groom
+- Father of the Bride: Typically welcomes guests, thanks everyone for coming, shares pride in the bride, welcomes the groom into the family, and ends with a toast to the couple.
+For couples leaning into etiquette, this structure aligns with the classic etiquette found in British traditions.

 The Traditional US Wedding Speech Order